bushy555/BOFH/README.md

 # BOFH
 BOFH - Bastard Operator From Hell.
-1994-2024 as text. *absolute everything*
+From April 1994 through to 2026 as text. *absolute everything*

 This is the entire series as one big 9 meg text file.
 Uploaded and is current as at the 12th June 2024.